General Questions

 • I would like to commission a watch, where do I begin?

 The best way to start your journey towards commissioning a timepiece is by contacting us with any ideas you have, either by email, or over the phone.
 We have worked with clients who have had very specific requirements, and, for others who were happy for us to lead on the design and finishing.
-We can work around an existing design which we tailor-make to order or we can produce something completely unique.
-For ideas and to see some of our recent work head to our tailor-made and bespoke case studies pages.
+For ideas and to see some of our recent work head to our Project 248 page.

 • How much does commissioning a watch cost?